Terminal Exposure

 The total runtime of Terminal Exposure is 105 minutes (1h 45m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.2/10, and global collection metrics, Terminal Exposure stands as a challenging project for the creators.
-It remains an essential piece of the 1987 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.3/10, and global performance metrics, Terminal Exposure is classified as a FLOP.
+It remains an essential part of the 1987 cinematic calendar.

 Frequently Asked Questions